 How do probiotics kill Candida?

-So it’s crucial to keep the levels of friendly bacteria at the right level to prevent the overgrowth of harmful microorganisms.
+So it’s crucial to keep the levels of friendly bacteria at the right level to prevent Candida overgrowth and inhibit pathogenic bacteria and yeast.
 The balance between probiotics and potential harmful fungus and bacteria can be disturbed by:

-- changes in hormone levels caused by menstrual cycle, pregnancy or menopause
+- changes in hormone levels caused by the menstrual cycle, pregnancy or menopause

 - low immunity

 Some of these factors are out of our control, while others can be easily eliminated.
-You can also take probiotic supplements or probiotic suppositories to reduce your chances of getting an infection.
+You can also take probiotic supplements or probiotic suppositories to prevent a Candida yeast infection.

 What’s the evidence that probiotics actually work?

-A few recent studies investigated the effectiveness of using probiotics to treat or prevent vaginal yeast infections.
+A few recent studies investigated the effectiveness of using probiotics to treat or prevent vaginal yeast infections and Candida overgrowth.
 Let’s look at two of them:

-- In a study from 2009 fifty-five women diagnosed with vaginal candidiasis were treated with single dose of fluconazole followed by two doses of placebo or probiotic composed of Lactobacillus rhamnosus and Lactobacillus reuteri.
-After 4 weeks, the probiotic treated group had much less vaginal discharge and there was a significant reduction in Candida cell numbers, compared to the placebo group.
+- In a study from 2009 fifty-five women diagnosed with vaginal candidiasis were treated with a single dose of fluconazole followed by two doses of placebo or probiotic composed of Lactobacillus rhamnosus and Lactobacillus reuteri.
+After 4 weeks, the probiotic-treated group had much less vaginal discharge and there was a significant reduction in Candida cell numbers, compared to the placebo group.

 - Another study focused on administering the probiotics vaginally in the form of probiotic suppositories.
 They used Lactobacillus rhamnosus, Lactobacillus acidophilus and Lactobacillus plantarum.
-They showed that inserting a probiotic capsule straight after an azole suppository (eg. Clotrimazole) halves the risk of developing recurring candidiasis and significantly reduces vaginal discomfort including burning or itching.
+They showed that inserting a probiotic capsule straight after an azole suppository (eg. Clotrimazole) halves the risk of developing chronic yeast infections and significantly reduces vaginal discomfort including burning or itching.

 The conclusions of the investigations are very promising, but we still need much more research about how probiotics influence Candida to find the most effective probiotic species and how they can be used to come up with new treatments.